olivierfriard/boris_docs/index.rst

 Geometric measurements
 ----------------------

 Geometric measurements can be made in frame-by-frame mode.
 Distances, areas and angles can be measured.
-Click on **Tools** > **Geometric measurements** to activate the measurements module.
+Click on **Tools** > **Geometric measurements** to activate the measurements.
+The measuremnts window will be shown:

 .. image:: measurements_window.png
    :alt: measurements window